Award Closeout Procedures, Final Reporting, and Fund Inactivation

 For grants or contracts sponsored by federal and non-federal entities, financial reports will be submitted to the sponsor by Contracts and Grants Accounting (CGA) no later than the due date specified in the award document.
 CGA is responsible for preparing and submitting all interim and final financial reports to awarding sponsors using information provided in the general ledger (GL).

-The Principal Investigator (PI) and Department Manager (DM) must ensure all costs are correctly recorded on a timely basis in the General Ledger.
+The Principal Investigator (PI) and BRS Research Admonistrator (RA) must ensure all costs are correctly recorded on a timely basis in the General Ledger.
 If additional time is required for award activities, it is the PIs responsibility to request a no-cost extension through the Sponsored Projects Office (SPO) no later than 60 days prior to award expiration.
-If there are additional costs not yet recorded in the General Ledger when an award expires, it is the responsibility of the PI or the Department Manager to see that accruals for expected expenses are posted to the GL by the GL close of the 2nd month after the Award's expiration date.
-The PI is ultimately responsible for management of the award and, as such, must ensure that all expenses charged are accurate and allowable under the terms of the award and that expenses are correctly recorded in the General Ledger in a timely manner.
-The DM should coordinate pre-close out and adjustment period tasks and procedures to facilitate award closeout.
+If there are additional costs not yet recorded in the General Ledger when an award expires, it is the responsibility of the PI or the Research Administrator to see that all accruals for expected expenses are posted to the GL by the GL close of the 2nd month after the Award's expiration date.
+The PI is ultimately responsible for the management of the award and, as such, must ensure that all expenses charged are accurate and allowable under the terms of the award and that expenses are correctly recorded in the General Ledger in a timely manner.
+The RA should coordinate pre-close out and adjustment period tasks and procedures to facilitate award closeout.

 Failure to submit a financial report within the specified time frame puts the university at risk of having punitive actions imposed.
 Such action can include an awarding sponsor withholding an award(s) to an investigator or to the entire university, withholding of payments on invoices, or revocation of the Expanded Authorities Agreement, which affords the university latitude in the budgeting and management of federally awarded grant funds.
 Situations giving rise to such actions would undermine the university’s research and training functions, both being core functions of the university.
 Therefore adherence to close out procedures is non-negotiable.